fluxendd/fluxend/web/README.md

-# Fluxton Frontend
+# Fluxend Web

-Frontend awesomeness that makes Fluxton whole - built with React and React Router.
+Frontend awesomeness that makes Fluxend whole - built with React and React Router.

 ## Prerequisites